-The minimum academic requirements to apply to the Master of Arts in TESOL Degree Program are;
+The minimum academic requirements to apply to the Master of Sciences in Engineering Management Degree Program are:

-Regular Degree Applicants - An applicant with a Bachelor degree from a regionally or nationally accredited institution can apply for entrance into Westcliff University.
-Undergraduate degrees obtained outside of the United States will only be accepted if they have been evaluated by a member in good-standing of the National Association of Credential Evaluation Services (NACES) or another nationally recognized credentialing service.
-In this case, the listed U.S. degree equivalency will be used.
+- 1. Regular Degree Applicants An applicant with a Bachelor-level degree from a regionally or nationally accredited institution can apply for entrance into Westcliff University.
+Undergraduate degrees obtained outside of the United States will only be accepted if they have been evaluated by a member in good standing of the National Association of Credential Evaluation Services (NACES) or another nationally recognized credentialing service.
+In this case, the listed U.S. degree equivalency will be used. - 2.
+Transfer Applicants Applicants who have earned credit hours from a graduate program in a related field from a regionally or nationally accredited institution may transfer up to six (6) credit hours to Westcliff University College of Business subject to evaluation of grades and courses.